yogi/fabacademy2016/w4-eprod.md

 <img src="images/eprod-inventory.jpg"/>

-This is after the first 2 components were soldered:
+This is after the first 2 components were soldered.
+I'm using double-sided tape to hold down the board.

 <img src="images/eprod-stuffing.jpg"/>